dacopee/Bioinformatics-Languages-2024-Spring/AssignmentStudioPerl/README.txt

+FOR THE LIST OF MY DOCUMENTS PLEASE SKIP TO LINE 25!

 This weeks assignment is to:
 1. Use your own commenting to properly annotate the parsefile.pl script and remove Dr. Babbit's comments/questions